Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Demo Data Table and Form.

-We need a Table and a Form.
-We already have a suitable table with the name Sample created in an earlier tutorial Session.
-If you have already downloaded the Demo Database, from the second link Page given above earlier, then you may use that Database for this Session also.
-We will use the following objects from that Database for our Drag-Drop experiments:
+For this exercise, we need a Table and a Form.
+Fortunately, we already have a suitable table named Sample, which we created in an earlier tutorial session.
+If you have previously downloaded the Demo Database from the second link provided above, you can continue using that database for this session as well.
+We will make use of the following objects from that database for our drag-and-drop experiments:

 • Table: Sample